OISF/suricata/doc/userguide/configuration/multi-tenant.rst

 Settings:

-* enabled: yes/no -> is multi-tenancy support enable
+* enabled: yes/no -> is multi-tenancy support enabled
 * default: yes/no -> is the normal detect config a default 'fall back' tenant?
 * selector: direct (for unix socket pcap processing, see below), vlan or device
 * loaders: number of 'loader' threads, for parallel tenant loading at startup